Special requirements on the part of the seller and obligation to present any promise to purchase as soon as possible

 The seller, however, is under no obligation to reply to a promise to purchase that does not meet the requirements outlined in the detailed description sheet.
 The seller retains the right not to consider a promise to purchase or to refuse it, and to consider only those promises to purchase that meet his timing requirements.

 Acceptance of a promise to purchase before the deadline

 What if the seller receives a promise to purchase that is acceptable to him but does not meet the timing requirements he had himself set?
-If the seller intends to accept an offer without waiting for other potential promises that might be made before his deadline, the real estate agent representing him should advise him to ask a legal advisor whether he can do so without liability towards the other prospective buyers who did meet his requirements.
-For more information, read the following articles:
+If the seller intends to accept an offer without waiting for other potential promises that might be made before his deadline, the real estate broker representing him should advise him to ask a legal advisor whether he can do so without liability towards the other prospective buyers who did meet the requirements set by the seller.